Alhambra Dog Bite Lawyers

 However, if the incident involves an attack without a bite, the victim must prove negligence on the owner’s part.
 Negligence involves four elements:

-- Breach Of Duty — The owner failed to fulfill that duty, often by violating a law or regulation.
+- Breach of Duty — The owner failed to fulfill that duty, often by violating a law or regulation.
 For example, in many jurisdictions, leash laws require dogs to be restrained in public areas.
-If a dog owner fails to comply with this law and their dog attacks someone, the owner has breached their duty of care.
+If a dog owner fails to comply with this law and their dog bites someone, the owner has breached their duty of care.

 - Causation — The owner’s negligence was the direct cause of the injury.